 With colour-temperatures much lower than 5000K, images with cool blues can be made.
 This African lion was thus captured in the gloaming hour in Kenya.

 Based on the mood you want to set to a scene unraveling before your eyes, you can choose the white-balance presets in your camera or adjust the colour-temperature manually.
 And if you are shooting in raw, you can also change the white balance during post-processing.

-Here is a silhouetted image of a giraffe rendered in warm and cool colours.
-Let us know what colour-temperature you would choose, if you were to make this image?
+Here is a silhouetted image of a giraffe rendered in warm and cool colors.
+Let us know what color-temperature you would choose if you were to make this image?
 Leave a comment below!

 Imparting photography knowledge that eventually increases our attention and love for various details of life on this planet is at the heart of everything we do at Toehold.
 If you are a photography enthusiast and are interested in learning photography methodically from our ace photographers, explore our Photography Workshops and other related courses at Toehold Academy, or if you want to harness your skills and get mentored by our team of extraordinary photographers on the field, in real-time on our Photography Tours to destinations across India and abroad, explore our Photography Travel offerings.